global-container-format/gcf-spec/README.md

 When the `None` supercompression scheme is used, no data is compressed and the compressed size of the data equals its uncompressed size.

-The supercompression scheme range between (0x7000-0xfffe) is available for private use and will not be standardized.
+The supercompression scheme range between (0x7000-0xfffe) is available for private application use.

 The supercompression scheme `0xffff` is meant for testing.
-It can be supported by GCF writers but a conforming GCF reader must always return an error when presented with a resource whose supercompression scheme is `0xffff`.
+It can be supported by GCF writers but a conforming GCF reader deployed in production must always return an error when presented with a resource whose supercompression scheme is `0xffff`.

 ## Bugs